Automation & DevOps Deep-Dive

 If no reboot is required, the script attempts to resolve other update-related issues by resetting the Windows Update components.
 This involves:

-- Stopping relevant services (BITS, wuauserv, cryptsvc, appidsvc)
+• Stopping relevant services (BITS, wuauserv, cryptsvc, appidsvc)

-- Clearing the
+• Clearing the SoftwareDistribution folder

 This script is fully self-healing and silent.
-It logs its operations to
+It logs its operations to ensure traceability and auditing:

 C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\ExpeditedUpdateRemediation.log

-for traceability and auditing.
 This ensures that admins can verify its activity and effectiveness without requiring user input or manual checking.

 Automating Across All Policies